stanford-futuredata/willump-dfs/README.md

 optimization.
 The throughput reported by the third command should be significantly higher than that reported by the second.

-To replica results in Figure 8, run:
+To replicate results in Figure 8, run:

     python3 tests/benchmark_scripts/purchase_train.py -d huge -k 100
     python3 tests/benchmark_scripts/purchase_batch.py -d huge -k 100